 Because double-sided SMT reflow is highly in demand due to the cost-saving and compact PCBA size of advanced technology products, some risks and defects are involved with this process for double-sided printed circuit boards.
 Designers can take the following steps to prevent double-sided boards from exhibiting these defects.

 There are two alternatives for reflow soldering of double-sided PBA:

 Alt 1: — On the first side to be soldered, the component bodies are attached with glue to hold them in place during the second reflow.
 Besides adding the extra sub-process of glue dispensing, there is also a risk of getting adhesive on the soldering surfaces.

 Alt 2: — When soldering without attaching the component with adhesive, ensure that only components with satisfactory weight per footprint area are used on the side that is being soldered first [5, 20].
-Through-hole connectors, components with large mass and/or unsymmetrical weight or lead placement should be located on the same side of the PCB so that they can be soldered during the second reflow pass.
+Through-hole connectors, components with large mass and unsymmetrical weight or lead placement should be located on the same side of the PCB to be soldered during the second reflow pass.
 If done correctly, the bottom side components will be held in place by the solder’s surface tension during liquidus.

 The reflow profile should be adapted to the board side that will be soldered.
 The top temperatures of the package should also be paid attention to when performing the second soldering operation.

 Fish-bone diagram for reflow soldering

 1. How To Solder Electronics [5 Easy Tips For Beginners]

 2. How To Choose Best Pick and Place Machine for PCB Assembly- Quick 7 Tips

 4. What is the Definition of Overall Equipment Effectiveness (OEE)